alexknop/RaspberryPiBluetoothControllers/README.md

 Go to controllerPoller and enter your MACs into the fields necessary.
-**If using just one controller, then you only need the file controllerPoller_1 Controller and can then go to the Cron Job step.**
+**If using just one controller, then you only need the file controllerPoller_1 Controller and can then go to the Cron Job step.
+If using 2 controllers, you do not need the controllerPoller_1 Controller file and can continue with these instructions**

 The first while loop is meant to run while there are no controllers connected.
 I found that when using 1 controller for a 1-player game, constantly polling the other controller was causing a lot of input lag.
 The second part of this script is meant to only poll for the second controller when a hotkey is pressed.